 Can you say “orangutan”?
 Chances are you can’t.
-But, don’t feel bad – I wasn’t pronouncing it correctly either until I spent a day at the Indianapolis Zoo back in April.
+But, don’t feel bad – I wasn’t pronouncing it correctly either until I spent a day at the Indianapolis Zoo.
 Most of us say things like orang-uh-tang which is incorrect.
 A science teacher actually complimented me at a party this Summer when he overheard me talking about the International Orangutan Center to some friends.
 He walked over and told me how impressed he was that I knew what I was talking about.
 Of course, you and I both know I have no idea what I’m talking about – I just happened to get lucky.

-When I first took a tour of the International Orangutan Center this past Spring they were putting on the finishing touches of this sophisticated, state of the art and incredibly unique experiment.
+When I first took a tour of the International Orangutan Center they were just putting on the finishing touches of this sophisticated, state of the art and incredibly unique experiment.
 It had yet to open to the public and I had more questions than answers.
 I think it’s safe to say the staff at the Indianapolis Zoo may have had more questions than answers as well.
 So many variables could make this a huge success or just another expensive zoo exhibit.

 The idea was to provide a comfortable home for 8 orangutans – 4 males and 4 females – where they can interact with the public, as much or as little as they want.
 None of the animals are forced to do anything.
 The million dollar question would be – will they take interest in the humans on the other side of the glass and down below the ropes or will they ignore the humans – making the entire thing a total bust.

 Years of design and study went into the creation of the center but animals don’t always follow the best laid plans.
 Thankfully, at least most of the residents here do seem to enjoy, at least some interaction with the human onlookers.
 The younger the orangutan, the more curious they are about what’s going on behind the glass.